Please change orientation

 Skip to content

-On September 25th, 2020, nARCHITECTS celebrated the opening of the Jones Beach Energy and Nature Center, born out of a public and private partnership spearheaded by New York State Parks, Recreation and Historic Preservation.
-This pioneering building and landscape, and the exhibition that weaves through them, will educate visitors about the ways in which energy use and nature shape each other, pointing towards a carbon neutral future for New York State.
+On September 25, 2020, nARCHITECTS celebrated the opening of the Jones Beach Energy & Nature Center, a project born out of a public-private partnership spearheaded by New York State Parks, Recreation and Historic Preservation.
+This pioneering building and landscape, and the exhibition that weaves through them, educates visitors about the ways in which energy use and nature shape each other, pointing towards a carbon-neutral future for New York State.

-Designed by nARCHITECTS as a “chalet for all”, the building functions as a gateway to the stunning natural environment of Jones Beach West End 2, while educating visitors on how they can become stewards of the environment In meeting NY State’s Climate Leadership and Community Protection Act’s objectives almost thirty years before its targets, the building will serve as a model for sustainable architecture.
+Designed as a “chalet for all,” the building functions as a gateway to the striking natural environment of Jones Beach, while educating visitors on how they can become its stewards.
+In meeting the state’s Climate Leadership and Community Protection Act’s objectives almost thirty years before its targets, the building also serves as a model for sustainable architecture.

-At 330’ in length, the linear one-story building rises from foundations belonging to a previous 1960s bathhouse, extended on either side to accommodate the Center’s educational program.
-As a result of resiliency measures, the building perches above the horizon, providing stunning views of the dunes and Atlantic Ocean to its South.
+At 330 feet in length, the one-story building rises from the foundations of a 1960s bathhouse, extended on either side to accommodate the center’s educational program.
+To meet resiliency requirements, the building perches above the sandy ground, enhancing views of the dunes and Atlantic Ocean to its south.
 Future visitors may one day glimpse the vast offshore Empire Wind Project far out at sea.
-A newly constructed landscape, reclaimed from 12 acres of demolished concrete parking, surrounds the building’s other sides with native plant species, immersing it in an expanding natural environment.
+A newly constructed landscape of native plant species, reclaimed from 12 acres of concrete parking, ground into rubble and used as its base, embeds the building in a continuous natural environment.

-Organized around a series of interior volumes that house offices, support spaces, and classrooms, a continuous exhibition space flows from gallery to gallery, spilling out onto a perimeter shaded canopy and amphitheater.
-As an example of integration between architecture, landscape, ecology, engineering, and exhibition content, the Jones Beach Energy and Nature Center provides a public laboratory for learning about how feats of human engineering and forces of nature intertwine and overlap.
+Organized around a series of interior volumes that house offices, support spaces, and classrooms, exhibition space flows from gallery to gallery, spilling out into a shaded perimeter canopy and amphitheater.
+As an example of integration between architecture, landscape, ecology, engineering, and exhibition content, the Jones Beach Energy & Nature Center provides a public laboratory for learning about how feats of human engineering and forces of nature intertwine and overlap.

-Galleries feature extensive glazing, including clerestory windows.
-As a result, the interior is luminous and visually connected to its stunning natural site.
+Galleries feature extensive glazing, including clerestory windows, visually connecting the building’s light-filled interior to its stunning natural site.

-Surrounded on all sides by a shading canopy, the building’s 700 feet of perimeter provides an armature for expanded programming and unforeseen events.
+Surrounded on all sides by a shading canopy, the building’s 700 feet of perimeter provide an armature for expanded programming and spontaneous events.

-The building’s wave-like profile, signaling the sloping ceilings of the gallery spaces within, conveys waves in both energy and nature.
+The building’s profile signals the sloping ceilings of the gallery spaces within, evoking wave forms that occur in both energy and nature.

-Client: NYS Office of Parks, Recreation, and Historic Preservation / Long Island Power Authority / NYPA / NYSERDA
+Client: New York State Office of Parks, Recreation and Historic Preservation / Long Island Power Authority

 Location: Jones Beach State Park, NY